 The costs of stage IV pressure ulcers and related complications are extremely high.
-In this study, we emphasize that in calculating costs, the amount spent on treating associated medical complications of pressure ulcers also must be included.
+In this study, we emphasize that in calculating costs, the amount spent on treating associated medical complications of pressure ulcers must also be included.
 Our cost estimate in this study represents only a fraction of the total economic burden of pressure ulcers.
 There are also expenses of long-term care, such as nursing home and home health care, outpatient visits, social services, and patient transportation, all of which are not accounted for.
 Other indirect costs include time lost from work, forced early retirement, patient pain and suffering, impact on the patients' families, and expenses associated with morbidity and mortality.
-In addition, malpractice suits associated with the development of pressure ulcers, averaging \$250,000 per settlement and reportedly accounting for a total of \$65 million, were not included in our calculations.25 It is widely accepted that prevention of pressure ulcers decreases associated morbidity, mortality, and health care costs.
-One study showed that the implementation of a comprehensive prevention program decreased the incidence of all pressure ulcers by 87%.26 At a monthly cost of \$519.73 per patient, preventing pressure ulcers would be significantly less expensive than treating stage IV pressure ulcers and associated morbidities, as exemplified in this study.
+In addition, malpractice suits associated with the development of pressure ulcers, averaging \$250,000 per settlement and reportedly accounting for a total of \$65 million, were not included in our calculations25.
+It is widely accepted that prevention of pressure ulcers decreases associated morbidity, mortality and health care costs.
+One study showed that the implementation of a comprehensive prevention program decreased the incidence of all pressure ulcers by 87% 26.
+At a monthly cost of \$519.73 per patient, preventing pressure ulcers would be significantly less expensive than treating stage IV pressure ulcers and associated morbidities, as exemplified in this study.

-Although initially more expensive, providing the best quality care from the onset of treatment reduces healing time and is by far the most economical approach.27 Despite appropriate care, pressure ulcers may not be preventable in certain patients.28 An alternative approach to reducing morbidity and mortality from pressure ulcers is early detection and treatment to halt progression to stage IV ulcers.
-Our clinical experience in treating patients with pressure ulcers has shown that although prevention may not be feasible in all cases, halting progression is a feasible goal for all pressure ulcers, except in patients receiving palliative care.
+Although initially more expensive, providing the best quality care from the onset of treatment reduces healing time and is by far the most economical approach 27.
+Despite appropriate care, pressure ulcers may not be preventable in certain patients 28.
+An alternative approach to reducing morbidity and mortality from pressure ulcers is early detection and treatment to halt progression to stage IV ulcers.
+Our clinical experience in treating patients with pressure ulcers has shown that while prevention may not be feasible in all cases, halting progression is a feasible goal for all pressure ulcers, except in patients receiving palliative care.
 A comprehensive program of early recognition and treatment should be implemented to prevent these high costs as well as to reduce morbidity and mortality.
-The WEMR is an essential tool to synthesize the complex clinical information required to manage patients with pressure ulcers because it captures all the critical clinical information on 1 page, so that appropriate medical decisions can be made.24 Furthermore, the WEMR allows all clinicians to view the wound, the variables that affect wound healing, and the wound area, thus facilitating change in real time.
+The Wound Electronic Medical Record (WEMR) is an essential tool to synthesize the complex clinical information on one page, so that appropriate medical decisions can be made 24.
+Furthermore, the WEMR allows all clinicians to view the wound, the variables that affect wound healing, and the wound area, thus facilitating change in real time.

 The design of this study differs from previous studies by including the costs of treating associated complications in the analysis of pressure ulcer treatment costs.
-This is a possible limitation because some of the included costs may have resulted from underlying morbidity independent of pressure ulcers.
+This is a possible limitation since some of the included costs may have resulted from underlying morbidity independent of pressure ulcers.
 To minimize this error, costs were included only when the entire health care team agreed that the incurred costs resulted from the pressure ulcer or its complication.
 By including the costs of all pressure ulcer-related complications, the cost analysis in this study is more representative of the actual cost of stage IV pressure ulcers.
 A second limitation may be that the costs of a metropolitan hospital are higher relative to other hospitals in the country.
-It is nevertheless likely that the costs of treating stage IV pressure ulcers significantly are underestimated in this study.
-Higher-stage pressure ulcers rarely heal fully in a tertiary care setting, and the excluded costs associated with outpatient care only would underestimate the overall cost of treatment.
-Future studies are needed to determine the sub-stantial costs associated with stage IV pressure ulcers that fall beyond the scope of this study.
+It is nevertheless likely that the costs of treating stage IV pressure ulcers are significantly underestimated in this study.
+Higher stage pressure ulcers rarely heal fully in a tertiary care setting, and the excluded costs associated with outpatient care would only underestimate the overall cost of treatment.
+Future studies are needed to determine the substantial costs associated with stage IV pressure ulcers that fall beyond the scope of this study.